Which place is cheaper, Koh Tao or Bali?

 People are often attracted to the plentiful sunshine in Koh Tao this time of the year.
 In Bali, it's very sunny this time of the year.
 Bali usually receives around the same amount of sunshine as Koh Tao during spring.
 Bali gets 226 hours of sunny skies, while Koh Tao receives 239 hours of full sun in the spring.

 Bali is around the same temperature as Koh Tao in the spring.
-The temperature in Bali is usually 27°C (81°F) in April, and Koh Tao stays around 25°C (77°F).
+The daily temperature in Bali averages around 27°C (81°F) in April, and Koh Tao fluctuates around 25°C (77°F).

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|